 Looking to learn more about the history of our city?
 This list features some of The Jaxson’s favorites, covering topics ranging from the silent film era to the Great Fire to African American history.
-Many of these books be found at Jacksonville book sellers including Chamblin Bookmine, Chamblin’s Uptown, San Marco Books, and BookMark Independent Bookstore, or local Barnes and Noble, Books-a-Million and Target stores.
+Many of these books can be found at Jacksonville book sellers including Chamblin Bookmine, Chamblin’s Uptown, San Marco Books, and BookMark Independent Bookstore.

 A. Philip Randolph: A Biographical Portrait